IntersectMBO/plutus/doc/index.rst

 About Plutus
 --------------------

-Plutus is the programming language and compiler (Plutus Tx) that is used to write Plutus scripts that run on the Cardano blockchain.
-Compiled Plutus Core programs are able to interact with the Cardano ledger through the ledger interface.
+Plutus consists of Plutus Core, the programming, scripting and assembly language; and Plutus Tx, the compiler that compiles the Haskell source code into Plutus Core to form the on-chain part of a contract application.
+All of this is used in combination to write Plutus scripts that run on the Cardano blockchain.
+Compiled Plutus Core scripts or programs are able to interact with the Cardano ledger through the ledger interface.

 The Plutus Core Repository
 ----------------------------------

 The `Plutus Core Repository <https://github.com/input-output-hk/plutus>`_ contains the implementation, specification, and mechanized metatheory of Plutus Core.
-It contains Plutus Tx, which takes the Haskell source code and compiles it into Plutus Core (PLC).
+It also contains Plutus Tx.

 About This Documentation
 ---------------------------------